 - Payment of fees: A fee of $4,382 must be paid with the application; a certificate fee of $768 must be paid upon issuance of the certificate.
 These fees are subject to change and are non-refundable.
 Click here for a complete list of services and fees.

 - Provide a variety name that doesn’t conflict with an existing name for that crop.

 - Deposit of seeds or tissue cultures:

-- Live tissue culture samples of the variety and payment of tissue culture fees.
+- Live tissue culture samples (for potatoes) of the variety and payment of tissue culture fees.
 Ten (10) separate in-vitro plants (1 plant per tube) 4 to 6 weeks old, firmly rooted in one percent agar.
 It is recommended that plantlets be sent by an overnight delivery service to minimize the risk of damage.
 Payment information is listed under services and fees.